bsiegert/blog/content/posts/go-lua.md

 their load testing tools.
 The package is at [github.com/Shopify/go-lua](https://pkg.go.dev/github.com/Shopify/go-lua).

-It turns out that the example fromt the talk translates 1:1 to Go and Lua:
+It turns out that the example from the talk translates 1:1 to Go and Lua:

 ```go
 package main